-Virtual reality and its less immersive cousin, augmented reality, have long been touted as potential training technologies.
-Yet the instructional design industry is struggling to implement realistic, practical VR and AR solutions—perhaps because and not in spite of the buzz surrounding the technologies.
+Virtual reality (VR)and its less immersive cousin, augmented reality (AR), have long been touted as potential training technologies.
+Yet the instructional design industry is struggling to implement realistic, practical AR/VR solutions—perhaps because and not in spite of the buzz surrounding the technologies.

 Look at it this way: many people have read or seen a sci-fi book or movie that uses VR as a plot device.
 It’s hard for them to take such science fiction geekery seriously and not just see it as a flashy “wow” factor.
 As for AR, well, with the advent of Pokémon GO this technology is being hailed as a lucrative new game medium.
 However, attempts to use augmented reality for mobile teaching (such as the constant flow of information fed by Google Glass) have largely failed.